Onsymers/FCIH_Parallel_Fall2019_prefix_sum_20160269/README.md

 حسناء علاءالدين عبدالله 20160133

+we do prefix sum in two algorithms : first ---> serial_sum: we sum all prefix numbers to an index number by number.

+second ---> parallel_sum:
+  fisrt determine a range (start - end) to calculate the prefix sum in that range by dividing the length of the range on the the number of available threads in the procerssor. then each thread sum patch_size of the all range then sum all the results of the threads tasks to determine the prefix sum of the the range.

+finally :
-we see how many threads  are availble, and we devide the array indexes by the numer of thread,then,the prefix sum are executed thread by thread the project compare the time of excution in : (parallel and serial) algorithms.
+   we compare the time of excution in using sarial_sum and parallel_sum algorithms.